Incident Response Computer Services

 Cyber Incident Response

 It may begin with something as simple as clicking on a link in a email from a colleague, or opening a PDF file sent by a sales company.
 But that’s all it takes to start the chain of events that leads to a complete network compromise.
-Very often, the target won’t know they’ve been compromised.
+Very often, the initial target won’t know they’ve been compromised.

 A medical research laboratory was alerted by anti-virus software to the presence of a Trojan horse program (malware) on one of its internet facing web servers.
 First Response was instructed to examine the system to determine if any user data had been lost.
 Analysis of the server log files showed the server had been under attack for the best part of a year, and had been first compromised a few months after that.